 Nelson's Dockyard in English Harbour is a preserved cultural heritage site in Antigua.
-The dockyard, pictured above, along with the Clarence House and Shirley Heights, is part of the Nelson's Dockyard National Park, which has also been declared a UNESCO World Heritage Site.
+The dockyard, along with the Clarence House and Shirley Heights, is part of the Nelson's Dockyard National Park, which has also been declared a UNESCO World Heritage Site.

 11. Darkwood Beach, Antigua

 Idyllic Darkwood Beach is best visited in the afternoon, after any cruise ship visitors depart.
 Then you'll have this gorgeous stretch of white-sand-meets-turquoise-sea coastline mostly to yourself.
 There is a small restaurant here and also places to rent sun-loungers and umbrellas.

 12. Half Moon Bay, Antigua

 In Antigua, this gorgeous sweeping bay features an almost mile-long, pink-sand beach that is mostly protected by an offshore coral reef.
 It's about a 45-minute drive from St. John on the Atlantic Ocean side of the isle, and you'll often have the beach to yourself.
 There are no amenities here, so you'll need to pack a snack and beverages if you visit.

 13. Jolly Beach, Antigua